amanroa/data310/project1.md

 ## Q3: Which of the predictions were the most accurate?
 In which percentile do these most accurate predictions reside?
 Did your model trend towards over or under predicting home values?

+I ran a quick for loop to help me find the point with the smallest difference between the y and y_pred values for my bedroom + bathroom model.
+Here it is:

+    smallest_y_pred = y_pred[0]
+    difference = abs(y[0] - y_pred[0])
+    index = 0
+    for i in range(len(y_pred)):
+        if abs(y[i] - y_pred[i]) < difference:
+        smallest_y_pred = y_pred[i]
+        difference = abs(y[i] - y_pred[i])
+        index = i

+From this code, I found that the most accurate prediction was
+$795,473, and the actual price was $795,000.
+This is definitely in the lower end of the scale, since my scale goes from $0 -
+$10,000,000.
+This is actually easily seen on my scatterplot - most of the predictions from about $3,000,000 onwards fell far under the line.
+I calculated that this point is above the 50th percentile, but below the 75th percentile.

+My model trended towards under predicting home values.
+There were 222 values that were under predicted, 183 values that were over predicted, and 0 values that were exactly predicted.
+I found this out by just making a for loop and comparing each of the y_pred values to the y values and incrementing a counter as necessary.

+## Q4: Which feature appears to be the most significant predictor?

+I believe that the bedrooms are the most significant predictor just based on the lower MSE.
+If I had figured out how to incorporate livingArea, I believe that would have had a much greater impact on the model.
+But with the predictors I have, I would have to go with bedrooms.